lowylori/technicallogs/geom99/Week14.md

 * Web maps/Web services
   * create webmaps within qgis desktop and publish to the qgis cloud server easily
   * maps and data can be shared using ogc compatible web services.
 WMS, WFS.
-* Cusomizable web application that allows you to print maps from the web app.
+* Cusomizable web client application that allows you to print maps from the web app.
 Print layouts can be pre-created. also there is security in the qgis cloud pro which would require users to sign in to access the web application via a qgis cloud free account.

+Here is a breakdown of the components:

+Web tier:
+* Using QGIS Cloud web client which allows you to view a webmap with the layers published to the QGIS cloud.
+* Features:
+  * Turn off/on map layers
+  * adjust extent
+  * adjust transparency of a payer
+  * seach - defined custom SQL search queries that can be configued to use in the web cient ie. we can use the address shape file to define a search query for real estate agents to quickly locate a parcel.
+  * printing map layouts - the pring layouts created is QGIS projects are available in the web map as well.
+These can be manually set up in QGIS to get an offical local goverment look.
+    * Then, using the print fuction within the web client, you can select an extent and pring using the pregenerated layout
+  * ability to use either google or bing sateillite base maps - although you may not use google in a print map (copyright)
+  * ability to adjust the appearence for the web client using CSS logic
+  * access security - because this will solution will not be free to maintain, real estate offices will need to register for accounts and pay an annual fee.
+BC this solution will cost somewhere btwn 1140-1488/yr, an annual fee of about $30 from 50 offices will cover them.
+Thats pretty cheap
+  *